 Develops a basic understanding of coaching the sport of men's basketball.
-Includes concepts of coaching leadership, sport psychology, sport specific coaching theory, and developing proper sport-specific techniques.
+Includes concepts of coaching leadership, sport psychology, sport specific coaching theory, and developing proper sport-specific technique.
 Covers the use of technology and modern equipment to coach players in their individual development.
 Required for first year men's basketball student athletes.
-Prerequisite: Instructor permission

-PHED 120 F,W,Sp 2 credits CROSS TRAINING E,PE
+PHED 120 S,F,W,Sp 2.00 credits Cross-Training ELEC, PAC

 Introduces the fundamental theories of cross-training for various types of activities.
-Implements individualized work-out routines needed to better your lifetime fitness whether it is strength training, power lifting, conditioning or endurance.
+Implements individualized work-out routines needed to better lifetime fitness whether it is strength training, power lifting, conditioning or endurance.
 Students will increase strength, fitness and conditioning by taking this class.
 Students will define and design a work-out program that will help them attain their fitness goals.